JonathanAndrews/CV/README.md

 - On arriving, I experienced two types of culture shock:
 - Social
   - I found that not only did people struggle to understand what I was saying, but when they did understand, my self-deprecating sense of humour was met with genuine concern for my mental health.
-  - I consciously adapted the aspects of my behaviour which were leading to social friction for example, I started to speak more slowly and articulated my words properly.
+  - I consciously adapted the aspects of my behaviour which were leading to social friction.
+For example, I started to speak more slowly and articulated my words properly.
 - Academic.
   - I initially found the relentless mid-term testing very difficult.
-  - I was also determined not to let the opportunity to study anything I wanted slip through my fingers, so on top of my full Neuroscience and Chemistry course load, I took classes in Marketing, Film theory and Screenwriting, eventually writing a screenplay and directing a short film.
+  - I was also determined not to let the opportunity to "study anything I wanted" slip through my fingers, so on top of my full Neuroscience and Chemistry course load, I took classes in Marketing, Film theory and Screenwriting, eventually writing a screenplay and directing a short film.
   - This meant that I had an very heavy workload compared to previous years.
   - However, as time went on I became more efficient in my learning and at the end of the year had not received a single grade below an A-.
 - Although I adapted quickly to my changed environment, other study abroad students didn't...(See next section)